 BURREN JUNCTION BORE BATHS

 Want to extend your hot spring adventure into a relaxing weekend (or week) away?
 Pack a tent and head for the Burren Junction bore baths and campground.
-Camping is $5 per vehicle, and there are barbecue facilities, filtered water and electricity.
-Spend your days soaking in the circular pool's 41.5-degree waters and, once you've melted away the week's tensions, head into town for a beer and a meal at the bustling Junction City Hotel for a taste of country town life.
+Camping is $6 per vehicle, and there are barbecue facilities, filtered water and electricity.
+Open 24-hours between April and November, the baths offer the opportunity to spend your days and nights soaking in the circular pool's 41.5-degree waters.
+Once you've melted away the week's tensions, head into town for a beer and a meal at the bustling Junction City Hotel for a taste of country town life.

 While you're in the area, you may as well visit another natural bore bath in Pilliga.
 It's a half-hour drive from Burren Junction, and you can pitch your tent in the camping ground for $5 a night and, although the facilities are very basic, it's well worth it for proximity to the lovely baths.
 Recent upgrades have added a roof over the pool area, lighting for night bathing and a barbecue and picnic area.
-Note: the baths are closed every Friday night for cleaning.
 If you'd rather rest your newly rejuvenated bod in a proper bed, book into the Pilliga Pub, three kilometres away from the baths.

 Top image: Yarrangobilly Caves Thermal Pool by Murray Vanderveer.